numirias/paxmod/README.md

 ### The inline titlebar causes glitches.

 Especially on MacOS, the inline titlebar may not work as expected.
 In that case you need to enable the standard titlebar.
 (Open the burger menu (☰), click *Customize* and check *Title Bar* at the bottom.)
-Also, go to the addon settings and uncheck *Display inline titlebar* and *Display titlebar placeholders*.
+Also, go to the addon settings and uncheck *Display inline titlebar* and *Display titlebar spacers*.

 ### The layout looks off.